 Contact information: 561-243-2662 or 561-638-8277 or e-mail: Tour@TasteHistoryCulinaryTours.org.
 The web address is tastehistoryculinarytours.org

 Taste History is an enjoyable culinary cultural daytrip that is three to four-hours and may include a combination of bus tour and 4 to 6 blocks of walking tour conducted by the Museum of Lifestyle & Fashion History (MLFH).
 MLFH is a non-profit cultural charity.
 Sponsors include Macy's, Kingston Fresh, Iris Apfel, Patricia Ann Ravo Fund and Boris & Edith Rueger Fund.
 The tours are offered year-round on the first, second, third and fourth Saturdays.
 Plus, private group tours are offered.

 The tours travel by bus and foot to restaurants, cultural sites located in historic areas and historic buildings.
 Taste History includes food sampling and learning about food culture, food history and foodways.
 Some cuisines may be culturally-specific.
+The tour features bakeries, Floribbean cuisine and New Fusion cuisine.
 Florida history is narrated by a guide.
 Taste History is an Official Community Event Partner of Viva Florida.

 On Taste History, you will meet the restaurant owners and chefs; or directors or artists of the emerging art galleries and cultural centers visited on the tour.

-In addition to visits to restaurants, some food tasting experiences include Farmer's Markets, Urban Farms and Ethnic Street Vendors
+In addition to visits to bakeries and restaurants, some food tasting experiences include Farmer's Markets, Urban Farms and Ethnic Street Vendors

 History information about historic neighborhoods, districts and buildings are narrated during the tour infused with food tastings, food history, food culture and foodways.